 Me, personally, I prefer terms that frighten most women, women who believe as their mothers and grandmothers do, that muscles on a woman are “manly.”
 Like my mother and grandmother do.
 Terms, such as swole, shredded, jacked, diesel, built, which you would only be familiar with if you spent more time in the gym than you do on Pinterest.
-But that's just me.
-Now, don't be offended.
+But that’s just me.
+Now, don’t be offended.
 Hopefully, by now you see that I am partially joking.
 We are all entitled to our body type preferences.
-The point that I am trying to make is that in worrying about not being too this or that, you will ignore exactly what you need to go from that to that.
+So, the point that I am trying to make is that in worrying about not being too this or that, you will ignore exactly what you need to go from that to that.

 I don’t want to point fingers at the cardio bunny whose routine is woefully stuck in the 90’s, OK I just did, but in order to experience real change, you must get out of your comfort zone mentally and physically.
 Get off the elliptical and go to the weight rack.
 Or in some cases, get off the couch and out of the house.